 This is a system predicated on the idea that no one can ever be fully redeemed.
 It’s a system that allows people to be branded felons and punished for the rest of their lives without any pathway back to inclusion in our society.
 It’s a system that is explicitly based on a model of pure retribution, with no hope of forgiveness.
 It’s a system where it is difficult to find any trace of compassion.
 Yet so many of us have remained quiet, imagining that perhaps our role is to try to save individual friends behind bars rather than recognizing that as people of faith we have an obligation to speak out and to stand up for those who are being discriminated against, abused, and oppressed.

 We have an obligation to do that if we are going to claim to really be about all the virtues and values we say we embrace.
 I hope and pray that faith communities will come to speak loudly and organize with great force.
 My hope is that one day people will look back on the movement to end mass incarceration as a spiritual movement, just as they do the civil rights movement.

 To learn more about the issue, download the book study guide, and access action resources, go to NewJimCrow.com.

-Harold Dean Trulear is director of the Healing Communities Prison Ministry and a fellow at the Center for Public Justice.
+This interview was conducted by Harold Dean Trulear, director of the Healing Communities Prison Ministry and a fellow at the Center for Public Justice.
 He has written extensively on issues related to incarceration and is the coeditor of Ministry with Prisoners & Families: The Way Forward (Judson Press, 2011).
 A member of the Executive Session on Community Corrections at Harvard’s Kennedy School of Government, Dr. Trulear is also an associate professor of applied theology at Howard Divinity School in DC and on the pastoral staff of Praise and Glory Tabernacle in Philadelphia, Pa.